Maayan12k/UniversityCSWork/README.md

 - **Computer Architecture** bridges the gap between software and hardware, providing a deeper understanding of how code executes on real machines.
 - **Data Structures and Algorithms** take the lessons from lower levels and apply them to build scalable and optimized solutions for complex computational problems.
 - **Numerical Methods** showcases the application of computational techniques to solve scientific and engineering problems.
-- **GPU Computing** introduces the power of parallel processing to handle data-intensive computations, enhancing performance significantly.
+- **GPU Computing** demonstrates the power of parallel processing to accelerate data-intensive computations and highlights the importance of performance optimization in modern computing.

 ---